rantahar/introduction-to-mpi/_episodes/09-parallellising_serial.md

 using the same algorithm.

 When making changes to improve performance, keep running the test suite.
-A fast but incorrect program is useless.
+There is no reason to write a program that is fast but produces wrong results.

 > ## Strong Scaling
 >